odajs/oda/README.md

 ## Careers

-If you want to join us in our quest for creating the perfect framework, check the job section of [our company page on LinkedIn](https://www.linkedin.com/company/businessintersoft/jobs).
+If you are a framework enthusiast who wants to join us in our quest for creating the perfect WEB framework, check the job section of [our company page on LinkedIn](https://www.linkedin.com/company/businessintersoft/jobs).

 ## License